AnyBody/anyscript/_posts/2018-11-13-Solving-Optimization-Problems-Using-Python.md

 you can download and read a detailed description of it [here.](https://anyscript.org/tutorials/Parameter_studies_and_optimization/lesson3.html)

 As part of the post we will show how to integrate the [Scipy](https://docs.scipy.org/doc/scipy/reference/index.html) optimization package
-`Scipy.optimize.minimize` by running a 2D Bike model from Python, using the AnyPyTools package.
+`Scipy.optimize.minimize` by running the [Anybody 2D bike model](https://anyscript.org/ammr-doc/auto_examples/Sports/plot_BikeModel2D.html#sphx-glr-auto-examples-sports-plot-bikemodel2d-py) from Python, using the AnyPyTools package.

 The process of performing optimization of AMS models through Python can be sketched in four steps:

 - Defining a function to call the models using AnyPyTools and extract the designvariables
 - Defining a objective function to be either minimized or maximized